jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (2) If the substantive application is to be lodged by more than 1 authorised person, the references to the applicant in subclause (1)﻿(g)﻿(ii), (i), and (n) must be read as references to the authorised person who is to be identified in the application as the proposed holder of the concession.

 ### 4 Report by Director-General of Conservation
-(1) The report referred to in section 51(2)﻿(a) must include information to address the matters in clause 7(1)﻿(a)﻿(ii) to (xii) (except subclause (1)﻿(a)﻿(vii)﻿(B) and (viii)﻿(B)) and (b) and information about—
+(1) The report referred to in section 51(2)﻿(a) must— (a) address the matters in clause 7(1) (except clause 7(1)﻿(a)﻿(i), (vii)﻿(B), and (viii)﻿(B)); and (b) include any conditions that the Director-General of Conservation considers appropriate to be imposed by the panel under clause 8.
-  (a) any conservation management strategies or conservation management plans that have been co-authored, authored, or approved by a Treaty settlement entity; and
-  (b) the purposes for which the land concerned is held; and (c) the status, ownership, and administration of the land that would be subject to the concession; and (d) whether the land is subject to any existing arrangements that create obligations in relation to the land; and (e) the legal and financial liabilities; and
-  (f) if the application is for a concession for electricity infrastructure in a national park, any statement of general policy for parks; and
-  (g) any conditions that should be imposed in accordance with clause 8 or section 84.
-(2) The report must specify any conditions of those specified under section 78 that the panel must impose in accordance with clause 9.
-(3) In preparing the report, the Director-General of Conservation must consult every person that is an administrator of the land (except if the administrator is the Crown).
+(2) For the purposes of this clause, the provisions referred to in clause 7(1) must be read with all necessary modifications, including that a reference to the Minister of Conservation in section 17U of the Conservation Act 1987 or section 49 of the National Parks Act 1980 must be read as a reference to a panel.

 ### 5 Persons to be invited to provide written comments
 For the purposes of section 53(2)﻿(m)﻿(ii), the persons are—